csswizardry/csswizardry.github.com/_posts/2023-12-09-correctly-configure-preconnections.md

 Firstly, identify a file on the origin that you’re considering `preconnect`ing.
 For example, let’s take a look at the BBC’s `box.css`.
-In DevTools (or WebPageTest if you already have one available—you don’t need to run one just for this task), look at the resource’s **request** headers:
+In DevTools (or WebPageTest if you already have one available — you don’t need to run one just for this task), look at the resource’s **request** headers:

 <figure>